MicrosoftDocs/learn/learn-pr/azure/mr-digital-twins-operate/includes/6-connect-stream-data.md

 <!-- :::image type="content" source="" alt-text=""::: -->

 6. Add the Url under the **ADT Data Handler (Script)** Component with the Function Url obtained in Step 3.
 Include everything in the Url up to and including **.../api**.
-Do not include the last backslash nor the word “negotiate”.
+Don't include the last backslash nor the word “negotiate”.

 <!-- :::image type="content" source="" alt-text=""::: -->

 7. **Save** the scene

-Now that the Azure services are set up and the appropriate pointers are within your Unity Scene, you will create a User Interface to visualize the operations data.
+Now that the Azure services are set up and the appropriate pointers are within your Unity Scene, you'll create a User Interface to visualize the operations data.